-To prevent a roof rat infestation, seal up any holes or cracks larger than a quarter with silicone caulk and be sure that all windows and vents are screened.
+To prevent an infestation, seal up any holes or cracks larger than a quarter with silicone caulk and be sure that all windows and vents are screened.
 Keep trees and shrubs trimmed away from the building and cut back limbs overhanging the roof.
-Roof rats are drawn to any accessible food sources, so clean up fruit that may fall from trees in the yard and keep garbage in tightly covered receptacles.
+These rats are drawn to any accessible food sources, so clean up fruit that may fall from trees in the yard and keep garbage in tightly covered receptacles.
 Be sure to also store pet food and other dry food in sealed containers.
-Additionally, eliminate any outdoor sources of water such as leaky sprinkler heads, pet water dishes, and birdbaths
+Additionally, eliminate any outdoor sources of water such as leaky sprinkler heads, pet water dishes, and birdbaths.

 Roof Rats Education

 Roof rats are primarily nocturnal and thrive in cool weather.
 They forage for food in small groups of up to ten and tend to return to the same food source time after time, following the same pathway between their nest and food.
 Though their excellent climbing abilities allow them to easily access the upper parts of structures, they are also highly adaptable and can survive in a variety of environments.

 Typically living in colonies, roof rats prefer to nest in the upper parts of buildings, such as attics and rafters.
 They can also be found under, in and around structures, as well as in piles of wood or debris.
 Generally preferring sheltered or covered habitats, roof rats are attracted to lush landscapes, dense vegetation, and fruit trees.
 As a result, properties with heavy shrubbery, woodpiles, and storage boxes are more prone to roof rat infestations.

 When looking for indoor shelter, roof rats will enter structures through any access point larger than a nickel.
 Seeking safety from predators and places to nest, they enter garages, sheds, and homes by following pipes or gnawing through materials such as drywall, aluminum siding, and wood.